 Mustang II Redesign

-The team at Ford had steadily made subtle, yet noticeable changes to the Mustang’s exterior and interior, without sacrificing too much of what people loved throughout the First Generation, but the uncertain economy combined with the political climate of the 1970s forced their hands.
+The team at Ford had steadily made subtle, yet noticeable, changes to the Mustang’s exterior and interior, without sacrificing too much of what people loved throughout the first generation.
+Then the uncertain economy combined with the political climate of the 1970s forced their hands.
 In response to declining sales and growing consumer concern about the price of gas, the Mustang was re-imagined as a smaller, more fuel-efficient vehicle.

 Following the 1973 model year, the Ford Motor Company ushered in the Second Generation Mustang era, which represented a fundamental change from previous edition muscle cars.
 In a significant shift in its vision of the past, the newly dubbed “Mustang II” was based on the design of the Ford Pinto and was designed to compete against imports that were growing in popularity as a direct result of the fuel crisis.

 In a dramatic change from what was a hallmark of the early years, the second generation Mustang marked the end of the famed Fastback model.
 In its place, the Ford Motor company introduced an all-new and longer Hatchback model that differentiated the Mustang II from pony cars of yesteryear.